Copyright by John T. Reed

 One of my readers said reading this article changed his life.
 I was surprised by that.
 But I find myself returning more and more to it over time.
 One of the great disappointments of my life is discovering how thoroughly dishonest most people are.
 Some people will, on the slightest provocation, fire off a statement or paragraph that contains three, four, five, or six different, intellectually-dishonest arguments in a matter of seconds.
 Alan Colmes who regularly appears on Fox News is one of them.
 Juan Williams is another.

-Fox Has had various interest regular segments most notably Tonya Reiman’s body language analyses, O’Reilly’s “Truth Serum” and “Is it Legal?” segments, and Howard Kurtz’s Media buzz which evaluate truth and general validity of various presentations.
-I really think they need to add a regular segment that does what this article does—identify intellectually-dishonest debate tactics of various prominent speeches or debates—and I suspect it would be more popular and enduring than the fact-check and body language segments and actually elevate the discourse in America.
+Fox News has had various interesting regular segments most notably Tonya Reiman’s body language analyses, O’Reilly’s “Truth Serum” and “Is it Legal?” segments, and Howard Kurtz’s Media buzz which evaluate truth and general validity of various presentations.
+I really think they need to add a regular segment that does what this article does—identify intellectually-dishonest debate tactics of various prominent speeches or debates—and I suspect it would be more popular and enduring than the fact-check and body-language segments and actually elevate the discourse in America.

 Readers who like this article will probably also like my Real Estate B.S.
 Artist Detection Checklist.